garrandall/popular-music-data/tracks/sunshine-jay-z-babyface-and-foxy-brown.md

 Touch me with, a heart of gold (uh-huh)
-I can't go a day without my sunshine (uh-huh) ahh-haaa (say what? uhh) Touch me with, a smile of gold (yeah)
+I can't go a day without my sunshine (uh-huh) ah-haaa (say what? uhh) Touch me with, a smile of gold (yeah)
 I can't go a day without my sunshine, sunshine (uhh, uhh, uhh)